Surrey, Kent, Sussex, Hampshire, Berkshire, Greater London

-Choosing a suitable starting price can make or break the sale of your boat.
-It is the most challenging phase of selling a boat as it entails much market research and product analysis.
+Choosing a suitable starting price can make or break the sale of your marine vessel.
+It is the most challenging phase of selling a boat as it entails detailed market research and product analysis.

 Size and Model

 As a general rule of thumb, bigger crafts tend to cost higher than the smaller ones, but this is not always the case.
 The make and model of a boat is one of the most influential determinants of price, as some models are very sought after for their skilful artisanship.

 Much like vehicles, there are manufacturers which are known for their high quality and prestige; these boats may be more expensive, but they often hold their value very well.

 Similar to any machine, a boat's age and physical condition will largely determine its value.
 The price will be in line with the state of its hull, super structure, interior, domestic/mechanical systems engine and stern gear.
 Despite the difficulties in translating the mechanical soundness of the boat into monetary terms, the total cost of repair will be the basis of any price.
 Needless to say, a well-maintained vessel will likely be worth more than one which has more wear and tear.

 The accessories and equipment fitted to a boat, or included as part of the sale, can influence its price.
 This includes, but not limited to: navigating equipment, furniture, and safety equipment such as distress flares and lifejackets.
 The seller should provide a clear inventory of what is included in part of the sale, which could also increase the asking price.

 Boat hulls come in different materials i.e. steel, timber, iron, aluminium and fibreglass.
 We also sometimes see ferro-concrete hulls.
 The type and condition of the hull can affect the selling price of the boat as some hulls are more expensive to maintain.
 The construction of the hull is also a factor to consider; for example, boats with timber hulls are likely to have been built by hand.